 However, the compressed air Motor has a very low range and the cylinder must be charged with a compressor.

-We, therefore, believe that the compressed air motor will not have a future in the car sector because it is too restrictive but can nevertheless develop in the public transport sector (tramway for example).
+We, therefore, believe that the compressed air motor will not have a future in the car sector because it is too restrictive with low power but can nevertheless develop in the public transport sector (tramway for example).

 In the third part, we will, therefore, try to explain to you how it works and why we think that the hydrogen engine will one day be able to replace the thermal engine.